rach/rach.github.io/_posts/2015-08-14-handling-race-condition-insert-with-sqlalchemy.md

                                   V
 {% endhighlight %}

-The example above try to illustrate the race condition between 2 transactions.
+The example above tries to illustrate the race condition between 2 transactions.
-Luckily for us, RDBMS are welldone and the potentially conflicting insert is waiting that other transaction COMMIT or ROLLBACK.
+Luckily for us, RDBMS are well done and in our case the potentially conflicting INSERT is waiting for the other transaction to COMMIT or ROLLBACK.
-You can read a bit more about it [here](http://www.postgresql.org/docs/9.1/static/transaction-iso.html#XACT-READ-COMMITTED)

-To handle the race condition in this case you want to have a sql behavior as the following:
+To handle the race condition in this case you want the following SQL behavior:

 {% highlight sql %}